Ocado Group plc – Annual report – 3 December 2023

 Contract-related assets and liabilities

 As a result of the contracts into which the Group enters with its customers, a number of different assets and liabilities are recognised on the Consolidated Balance Sheet.
-These include but are not limited to:
+These include contract assets and liabilities.

 Contract assets and liabilities